ArrayBolt3/vm-isotest/README.md

 ## TODO:

 * Add the "-include" feature.
 This will package the contents of a folder into a FAT32 disk image and attach it to the VM, allowing the user to access tools within the VM.
-* Make the code something that doesn't look so utterly catastrophic.
+* Add EFI Secure Boot support.
+* Add a folder sharing feature that uses the virtfs feature of QEMU.
+* Port this whole mess to Python so that future development is easy.

 ## Known problems:

-virgl graphics don't seem to work on my system - I can tell that the VM is running due to the fact that the mouse cursor does stuff when hovering over the VM window, but the VM screen remains black.
-I'm using a GTX 1050 Ti nVidia card with proprietary drivers on Ubuntu Studio 22.04, so the nVidia stuff might have something to do with it.
-At any rate, when using `-graphics virgl`, YMMV.
+virgl graphics don't seem to work on my desktop - I can tell that the VM is running due to the fact that the mouse cursor does stuff when hovering over the VM window, but the VM screen remains black.
+I'm using a GTX 1050 Ti NVIDIA card with proprietary drivers on Ubuntu Studio 22.04, so the NVIDIA stuff might have something to do with it.
+At any rate, when using `-graphics virgl`, it may or may not work.

 The script doesn't automatically determine if the test results were successful - it just prints them on the terminal and then waits for you to press a key to acknowledge that you've seen the results.
 I'm not sure if this counts as a bug or a feature, so I've left it as it is for now.